ahujaesh/daringdragonswebpage/README.md

 **v13** (Not final)
  - Update version in README.md's table
  - Add ```lang="en"``` tag to sponsorships.html
+ - Add a CUSTOM 404 error page, so that whenever someone finds a broken link, they will email us.
+View it [here](https://github.com/ahujaesh/ahujaesh.github.io/blob/main/404.html)

 **v12**
 - CONVERT ALL 22 IMAGES TO WEBP (I had been trying to do this since before v10!)